Button batteriesSwallowing batteries

 What to Expect at the Emergency Room

-- Direct laryngoscopy or immediate surgery if the battery has been breathed in and is causing a life-threatening airway blockage
+- Direct laryngoscopy (a procedure to look into the voice box and vocal cords) or surgery right way if the battery was breathed in and is causing a life-threatening airway blockage.

-- Endoscopy to remove the battery if it has been swallowed and is still in the esophagus or stomach
+- Endoscopy (camera) to remove the battery if it was swallowed and is still in the esophagus or stomach.

-If the battery has passed through the stomach into the small intestine, the usual treatment is to check another x-ray in 1 - 2 days to make sure the battery is moving along the GI tract.
+If the battery has passed through the stomach into the small intestine, the usual treatment is to do another x-ray in 1 to 2 days to make sure the battery is moving through the intestines.

-The battery should then be followed with x-rays until it passes in the stool.
-If any symptoms develop, it may mean that the battery has moved back up into the stomach and will have to be removed with an endoscope.
+The battery should continue to be followed with x-rays until it passes in the stool.
+If nausea, vomiting, and abdominal pain develop, it may mean that the battery has caused a blockage of the intestines.
+If this happens, surgery may be needed to remove the blockage.

-Most swallowed batteries, however, pass through the gastrointestinal tract without causing any serious damage.
+Most swallowed batteries pass through the stomach and intestines without causing any serious damage.

 Mahajan PV.
 Heavy metal intoxication.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
-Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 708.
+In: Kliegman RM, Stanton BF, St. Geme JW, et al, eds.
+Nelson Textbook of Pediatrics .
+20th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 720.

 Munter DW.
 Esophageal foreign bodies.
-In: Roberts JR, Hedges JR, eds.
-Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 39.
+In: Roberts JR, ed.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine .
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 39.